annotorious/project-website-source/content/guides/extending-the-editor.md

 - The name of a built-in widget - currently either `COMMENT` or `TAG`
 - A plugin function (see more info on [creating your own widget plugins below]())
+- A [React JSX Component](https://reactjs.org/docs/introducing-jsx.html) conforming to the same interface conventions like the built-in widgets (details to come soon...)
-- An object with a `widget` property that has the widget name or plugin function as value, and additional arguments that will serve as configuration for the widget
+- An object with a `widget` property that has the widget name, plugin function or JSX component as value, and additional arguments that will be forwarded to the widget as configuration data

 ## Extending the Editor